keithbuhler/dissertation-story/2 April - Humanity and Natural Normativity.md

+### outline 2

+**Syllogism 1**\\

+1. If some propositions are genuinely both natural and normative, then ethical naturalism is possible.
+2. Generic propositions are genuinely both natural and normative.
+3. Therefore, ethical naturalism is possible. \\

+**Syllogism 2**\\

+1. If some generic statements describing natural entities are true, then some facts are both genuinely natural and normative -- there are "natural norms."
+2. Some generic statements describing natural entities are true.
+3. Therefore, some facts are genuinely both natural and normative -- there are "natural norms."

+**Syllogism 3** \\
+1. On ethical naturalism, all generics can be used as premises in arguments with normative conclusions.
+2. Some true generics are about humans.
+3. So, there are some human natural norms.

+**Syllogism 4** \\
+3. All natural norms can be used as premises in arguments with normative ethical conclusions.
+4. Some true generics about humans are natural norms.
+5. Therefore, some true generics about humans can be used as premises in arguments with normative ethical conclusions.

 ### Types of Teloi
-The thesis of this chapter is not that *all* of nature is teleological, of course; I do not wish to defend the notion that everything -- including stars and rocks -- "has a purpose", as if the cosmos were an orchestra being played, though such natural normativity in the form of natural teleology has received a windfall of recent defenders.[@johnson2005; @leunissen2010explanation; @barham2011; @nagel2012mind; @huneman2006naturalising; @arnhart1988; @mulgan2015purpose; @perlman2009modern] There is enough natural normativity to ground a theory of ethics in observations of human nature as practical, rational animals.
-At least some natural entities -- especially living organisms -- have ineliminable, irreducible, normative properties.[Compare with @nagel2012mind, 117.
-The existence of life can "give rise to beings of the kind that have a good-—beings for which things can be good or bad."]

 ## Scientific Realism and Empirical Naturalism: Foot on Natural Goodness, Natural Normativity -- value realism

 Let's begin with Philippa Foot.
 Foot argues that human virtues are instances of a broader class of natural properties: 'natural goodness.'[@foot2001natural; cf. @levy2009philippa] to earn an audience for her argument, her first chapter (which she call a "fresh start") clears some shaky assumptions inherited from Hume and Moore.
-For example, Moore assumed that "good" was the ultimate predicate under review in ethics; but statements like "pleasure is good" are not good paradigms for philosophical reflection.
-Foot argues, instead, that we should expand our scope to examine our status as natural entities.
+Instead of treating human valuations as sui generis, a miraculous new appearance in the cosmos that only appears with the existence of humans, hat we should expand our scope to examine our status as natural entities.
 She is well aware that her offering is likely to offend the ears of some listeners.
 Her defense is the thought (drawn from Wittgenstein) that crude beginnings are often a necessary first step on the way something refined.

-Evaluation of human creatures, she argues, follows the same logical pattern as evaluation of plants and animals.
+THe kind of "shaky assumption" she means is this: Moore assumed that "good" was the ultimate ethical predicate under review.
+By contrast, she argues that statements like "pleasure is good" are not good paradigms for philosophical reflection.
+Evaluation of human creatures and evaluation of plants and animals follow *the same logical pattern*.
 In such evaluations, good is good *for*.
-To see why, contrast 'good' with other predicates like 'red' or 'beautiful.'
+Contrast 'good' with other predicates like 'red' or 'beautiful.'
 In a statement such as 'the house is beautiful', the predicate 'beautiful' doesn't need a complement.
 The house is *beautiful* -- full stop.
 But 'good' (like 'useful') has a different logical function.
 'The house is useful' does need a complement -- the house is useful *for a mom of six, or useful for an artist,* or what have you.
 Similarly, 'good' always means *good for someone* or *for something.* 'Good' always needs a complement.
 If this crude beginning is anywhere near to correct, we can distance ourselves from Moore's starting point and build on another starting point: the life-form of human beings.

 In this Foot agrees with Thompson's groundbreaking *Representation of Life*.
 There, he argues that the concept of "life" is not, as it may seem to some, a property of some beings where *being* is the fundamental concept; rather "life" is a fundamental concept.[@thompson1995representation]  Thompson reviews and refutes a variety of biological definitions of life such as reproduction, growth, metabolisis, etc., for these properties depend on a prior understanding of life.
 He says, "Vital description of individual organisms is itself the primitive expression of a conception of things in terms of 'life-form' or 'species', and if we want to understand these categories in philosophy we must bring them back to that form of description."[@thompson2008life 57] When we observe and examine living things we rightly employ some shared categories and our conclusions rightly share a logical structure.
 What is that common structure?
 Every individual living being is a member of a species or life-form.
 And different life-forms are subject to different normative appraisals.